Chess Mail logo J. H. Blackburne Howard Staunton Paul Morphy

 Tim's correspondence chess history

-Tim is gradually preparing a total revision of his Blackburne biography but we do not expect any new edition to be ready for several years.
-In fact Tim is not preparing any new book at present.
+Tim is also gradually preparing a total revision of his Blackburne biography but we do not expect any new edition to be ready for several years.

 Some more Blackburne games have been found and we have been making a thorough list of corrections to games which are wrong in many databases to add to text corrections which have been listed on this website for a long time.
 We also hope soon to be able to release new information about Blackburne's family.